JulianBierbaum/fastapi_showcase/README.md

 # JWT explained

-* JWT (JSON Web Token) is a standard for securely transmitting information between parties as a JSON object.
+A JSON Web Token (JWT) is a compact, self-contained, and secure method for transmitting information between two parties (such as a client and a server) as a JSON object.
+It's widely used for authentication and authorization in web applications.

 * A JWT consists of three parts: a header, a payload (claims), and a signature.
   * Header
     * Contains metadata about the token, such as the type of token (JWT) and the signing algorithm used (e.g., HS256 or RS256).